ViorelMocanu/digital-resources/docs/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

+# Changelog
+- List all (major) changes here if possible
+-

 # Checklist

 - [ ] My code follows the style guidelines of this project